Probing Gauge Symmetries and

 We are in the midst of the second quantum revolution.
 Highly entangled quantum matter is being discovered, engineered, controlled, and probed across a wide range of scales and conditions; quantum platforms are being used to emulate other quantum systems.

-Importance of Classical Simulations
+Importance of Classical Simulation

 The ability to simulate the quantum world on classical computers has been instrumental in guiding, validating, and diagnosing these exciting developments.
 As the quantum world is probed beyond regimes of weak coupling and near-equilibrium, novel computational methods are required that can faithfully parameterize the peculiar entanglement patterns of physical quantum states in a scalable manner.